raml2html/raml2html/README.md

 A big thank you goes out to everyone who helped with the project, the [contributors](https://github.com/kevinrenskers/raml2html/graphs/contributors) and everyone who took the time to report issues and give feedback.

-### Working on raml2html
-If you want to change the css, please change the source files in the `css` folder and run `gulp css`.
-You can also run `gulp watch` to watch the css files for changes and automatically recompile the source css into `lib/style.css`.
-Personally I combine it with [live-server](https://github.com/tapio/live-server) when working on the templates.

-Do not manually edit the generated css file `lib/main.css`.

 ## Changelog
 See [changelog.md](https://github.com/kevinrenskers/raml2html/blob/master/changelog.md)